 A pending amendment provided to Field & Stream by a trusted source would completely nullify the National Forest’s Roadless Rule, which protects tens of millions of acres of public land across the country from new road development.
-The bill was crafted by Sen. Mike Lee of Utah, who tried to sell off roughly 3.5 million acres of public land in a budget bill amendment last June.
+The amendment was crafted by Sen. Mike Lee of Utah, who tried to sell off roughly 3.5 million acres of public land in a budget bill amendment last June.
 Expected to drop as soon as 10 a.m.
 Eastern Standard Time on Wednesday, June 10, the bill would also prohibit the Forest Service from issuing similar Roadless Rule protections in the future.

 Lee’s amendment would be a rider on the Wildfire Prevention Act of 2026, introduced by Wyoming Senator John Barasso back in January.
 Titled “Roadless Rule Nullification,” it is one of several amendments Lee could attach to Barasso’s bill.